Find out about the risks associated with timber framed buildings and make sure you get the right cover for your unique home

 Dry rot can also be an issue and may become more of a risk with climate change and increased temperatures, so make sure you regularly check the wood, getting expert help with treating dry rot when needed.

 Another issue with timber is the lack of noise insulation compared to brickwork.
 Noise will travel a lot further around the house and from the outside world, so it’s worth speaking with your architect to find out about sound absorbent walls.

 How will owning a timber home affect my home insurance policy?

 In the past, many insurance companies would not consider insuring a timber framed home, but advances in construction methods have reduced the stigma surrounding these risks.
 Generally speaking, a house made from timber is just as durable as one made from brick, but homes built from timber frames are still classed as non-standard properties by the majority of insurance providers.

 Most recommended insurers, including Admiral, have widespread expertise in the field of non-standard properties and timber frames, and will be able to advise on the right policy for you, making sure it covers the structure as well as the contents of your home.

-As when purchasing any insurance policy, be sure to do your research.
-Find out about the history of your home and gather as much information as you can before you get a quote.
+Find out about the history of your home and gather as much information as you can before you get a quote for non-standard home insurance.
 The higher risk of damage by fire or flooding in timber structures may affect your premium.
 Different standards of timber construction can also have an impact